S0UNDQ/S0UNDQ/README.md

 Patterns and lessons from multiple QMS/ERP implementations (QAD/CEBOS, Oracle, SAP): requirements structures, API mapping examples, and migration notes from legacy UI stacks to modern web and cloud environments.

+### 5. `it-start-up-bridging-the-cultural-divide

+As the only American working for a Chinese-based IT start-up and overseas partner, I bridged the cultural gap by managing all client, vendor and partner communications to develop computer telephony and industry-specific applications that operated on the Windows IP-based server.
 ---

 ## 🤝 How I Work With Engineering